uofajillian/edx-documentation/en_us/xblock/source/overview/introduction.rst

 creation of new XBlocks.

-This tutorial is meant to guide developers through the process of creating an XBlock, and to explain the architecture and anatomy of XBLocks.
+This tutorial is meant to guide developers through the process of creating an XBlock, and to explain the architecture and anatomy of XBlocks.

 Developers should also see the XBlock API documentation.
+[ADD LINK]

 =========================================
 XBlock Independence and Interoperability
 =========================================

-An XBlock must be designed to meet two goals.
+You must design your XBlock to meet two goals.

 * The XBlock must be independent of other XBlocks.
-Course staff must be able to use the XBlock without it being dependent on other XBlocks.
+Course staff must be able to use the XBlock without using other XBlocks.

 * The XBlock must also work together with other XBlocks.
 Course staff must be able to combine different XBlocks in flexible ways.